heavysixer/node-pptx/readme.md

 ```

 ### Modifying an existing Presentation
-If you would like to use an modify an existing pptx file, simply load it first.
+If you would like to use or modify an existing pptx file, simply load it first.

 ```javascript
 const PPTX = require('node-pptx');
 let pptx = new PPTX.Composer();